+Our partner engineer in Pyongyang, is working to make a simple utilization of the Stirling engine possible for North Korean homes.
 Now it is our task to provide North Korea with expertise on the „Stirling“.
 We are planning a workshop in Pyongyang.
 I will travel to Pyongyang in the spring for the preparation and discussion...
 Continue Reading →

 On 28th December 2014, I finally received an e-mail from Pyongyang that I had long been waiting for.
 Our chief wind engineer of the Alternative Energy Center, reported the following: “On 18th December we received all the material for the wind turbine that you ordered and organized for us and are extremely thankful!”
 But the...
 Continue Reading →

+Another part of the project has been finished: Minergy farm, greenhouse, and renovation of an old building.
+What‘s next?
 Besides the wind engines, solar cells and collectors known everywhere, there are some more ‚engineering marvels.‘ One of them is the Stirling engine.
 Basically, the difference of two temperatures drives a little engine with generator.
 It...
 Continue Reading →